JuditKaramazov/Sprint8/README.md

 Most of the IT Academy students share similar profiles and backgrounds: a previous formation, the urge to change our lives, and the decision to build them from scratch.
 During this process of self-discovery, deconstruction and transformation, my best friend, `Kernelkun`, has always been there.
 Maybe because of that, or simply because he's a huge `Star Wars` nerd, I couldn't deny myself the pleasure of `thanking him` (as well as everyone visiting this little space, too) again.

 As for the ones getting started with React just like I am, I know, guys: the learning process is indeed a bumpy ride with many obstacles to overcome, but remember our motto: `Don't give up, skeleton!`

+If I could do it (and believe me when I say that I'm `terrible` at this), you can do it, too! [https://juditisnojedi.vercel.app/](https://juditisnojedi.vercel.app/)

 Oh, wait, wait... are you telling me you're crazy enough to give React a try?
 If that's the case, you little Padawan...

 <br>